Ice vs Heat for Treating Muscle Pain

 It may seem hard to believe, but our T•Shellz Wraps®, ebooks and accessory products will assist you in recovering from your injury by reducing your swelling and inflammation induced pain, maximizing localized blood flow, and increasing the flexibility / range of motion in the area of application.

 Here at AidMyMuscle we pride ourselves in helping you with your healing and recovery process.
 Everyone at AidMyMuscle has tested and used the products, finding solutions to conditions that do not fit into the norm.
 This dedication to our customers and our products goes hand-in-hand with our guarantees to you as a customer:

 - Guarantee #1 - Use your products diligently for up to 60 days and you will experience a significant reduction in pain.
 If not, I encourage you to send back the items for a 100% refund.

-- Guarantee #2 - You will not be left in the dark after purchasing any product form us.
-AidMyMuscle Advisers and Product Specialists are available 7 days a week by toll free phone 1-866-237-9608 or email to answer your questions or concerns.
+- Guarantee #2 - You will not be left in the dark after purchasing any product from us.
+AidMyMuscle Advisers and Product Specialists are available Monday to Friday by toll free phone 1-866-237-9608 or email to answer your questions or concerns.